Limits of saturated ideals: General results on multigraded ideals and Hilbert schemes

 \stepcounter{equation}

-The Main Theorem of obstruction calculus asserts that a map of pointed schemes which induces a surjection of tangent spaces and an injection of obstruction spaces (at the base point) is smooth (at the base point).
-It follows from the main diagram that the vanishing of $\ObFib$ implies \emph{both} these conditions for $\pr_K$ (when $\psi_{\zerodeg}$ is onto).
+The Main Theorem of obstruction calculus (see~Lemma~\ref{ref:obstructionCalculus:lem}) asserts that a map of pointed schemes which induces a surjection of tangent spaces and an injection of obstruction spaces (at the base point) is smooth (at the base point).
+It follows from the main diagram (and Lemma~\ref{ref:sernesi:lem}) that the vanishing of $\ObFib$ implies \emph{both} these conditions for $\pr_K$ (when $\psi_{\zerodeg}$ is onto).
 We will exploit this observation in~\S\ref{ssec:smoothnessOfProjections}.